paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-001-normal-taxes-and-surtaxes.md

 #### Amendments
 2014—Subsec. (e)(4).
 Pub.
 L. 113–295, § 221(a)(41)(G), struck out “, 244,” after “section 243”.

 Subsec. (m).
 Pub.
-L. 113–295, § 221(a)(60)(A), struck out subsec. (m) which related to a phase-in of disallowance of losses and credits for interest held before date of enactment.
+L. 113–295, § 221(a)(60)(A), struck out subsec. (m) which related to a phase-in of disallowance of losses and credits for interest held before the date of enactment of the Tax Reform Act of 1986.

 2004—Subsec. (i)(3)(F)(iii).
 Pub.
 L. 108–357, § 102(d)(5), inserted “199,” before “219,”.